-1. Plan Ahead
+1. Plan ahead

-Write down all of the things you need to do so that you can prioritize the things that are most important.
-You will also be less likely to forget something if you have a list.
+Write down all the things you need to do so you can prioritize the things that are most important.
+A list also makes it harder for things to slip your mind.

-2. Put Yourself First
+2. Put yourself first

 Set aside some time to do things you enjoy.
 Find time to exercise, plan a dinner out, or just get a few minutes of fresh air.
 And don’t forget the importance of a regular good night’s sleep.

-3. Keep Your Finances in Check
+3. Keep your finances in check

 Create a budget and stick to it.
 Spend only what you can afford, and if you don’t have the ability to spend anything, bake a treat or offer your talents and time to your friends and loved ones.